Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Introduction

 \section{Introduction}

 The Casimir force is a peculiar effect originating from the deformation of the quantum vacuum of the electromagnetic field caused by the presence of boundaries \cite{casimir}.
-This force decays as inverse powers of the size of the system, but dominates for small distances, making the Casimir effect of paramount importance for nanotechnology applications as well as in other branches of physics of which the old MIT bag model is a notable example \cite{bag1,bag2,bag3}.
-The sign of the Casimir force is a particularly relevant aspect of this phenomena and quite difficult to intuit.
-The original finding of Casimir showed an attractive force for the electromagnetic field between two parallel, perfectly conducting plates and this was experimentally detected \cite{Experiments}.
-In the case of a spherical shell configuration, however, both free (non-interacting) scalars and fermions produce a repulsive force \cite{Johnson:1975zp}.
-This not only gives an example of the nontrivial connection between the sign of the force and the statistics, but also invalidates the idea behind the MIT bag model that requires a balancing between fermion and gauge contributions to the vacuum energy.
+This force decays as inverse powers of the size of the system, but dominates for small distances, making the Casimir effect of paramount importance for nanotechnology applications.
+The original finding of Casimir showed an attractive force for the electromagnetic field between two parallel, perfectly conducting plates and this was experimentally detected (unambiguously for the first time) about fifty years after Casimir's original finding \cite{Experiments}.

+Another interesting direction, recently resurrected in \cite{simpson}, is the possibility that, by appropriately modelling the interior of charged particles, the electromagnetic repulsion could be stabilised by an attractive quantum vacuum force.
+This idea of modelling the electron by using quantum vacuum effects to balance Coulomb repulsion, originally due to Casimir \cite{mouse}, had to be rejected once explicit calculations for spheres \cite{boyer} revealed a repulsive force and showed that at least in the simplest version, this Casimir stabilisation mechanism did not work.
+The recent analyses of \cite{simpson} seem to have found a way around it.

 A number of works (see for example refs.~\cite{Munday,KennethBachas,Schaden,Asorey}) analyzed the question on how to control the sign of the force and it became clear that imposing \textit{ad-hoc} boundary conditions may lead to a change in the sign of the force, turning the issue of the sign into an issue on how to dynamically induce changes in the boundary conditions.
 A partial answer to this question has been recently proposed in \cite{Flachi:2017cdo}, where it was shown that using an interacting fermion field theory of the Nambu-Jona Lasinio (or chiral Gross-Neveu) class, allows to realize a sign-flip in the force.
 The idea behind \cite{Flachi:2017cdo} is that the standard attractive Casimir contribution that dominates the vacuum energy for negligible coupling is opposed by a contribution to the effective action from the condensate.
 The latter produces a repulsive force that competes with the former when the coupling grows larger.
 It is due to this competition that a flip in the force is generated.
 Physically, the boundary conditions are altered dynamically by the condensate being localized close to the boundaries that leads to an effective deformation of the boundary conditions and leads to a change in the force.